 If a complainant makes repeated, vexatious or abusive complaints, which are not upheld, consideration will be given to whether each needs to be investigated independently or a decision may be taken in these circumstances to consider a complaint resolved if it is sufficiently similar to previous complaints.

 Complaint contact details:

 Email: contact@moneyandmentalhealth.org

 Post: Chief Executive.
-Money and Mental Health Policy Institute, 22 Kingsway, London, WC2B
+Money and Mental Health Policy Institute, King's College Policy Institute, Virginia Woolf Building, 22 Kingsway, London, WC2B 6NR